dhellmann/pymotw/PyMOTW/datetime/index.rst

 Dates
 =====

-Basic date values are represented with the date class.
+Calendar date values are represented with the ``date`` class.
 Instances have attributes for year, month, and day.
-It is easy to create a date representing today's date using the today() class method.
+It is easy to create a date representing today's date using the ``today()`` class method.

 .. include:: datetime_date.py
     :literal:
     :start-after: #end_pymotw_header

-This example prints today's date in several formats:
+This example prints the current date in several formats:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'datetime_date.py'))
 .. }}}
 .. {{{end}}}

 There are also class methods for creating instances from integers (using proleptic Gregorian ordinal values, which starts counting from Jan.
 1 of the year 1) or POSIX timestamp values.

 .. include:: datetime_date_fromordinal.py
     :literal:
     :start-after: #end_pymotw_header

-This example illustrates the different value types used by fromordinal() and fromtimestamp().
+This example illustrates the different value types used by ``fromordinal()`` and ``fromtimestamp()``.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'datetime_date_fromordinal.py'))
 .. }}}
 .. {{{end}}}

-The range of date values supported can be determined using the min and max attributes.
+As with ``time``, the range of date values supported can be determined using the ``min`` and ``max`` attributes.

 .. include:: datetime_date_minmax.py
     :literal: